antoniocaccamo/awsome-az104/demos/load-balancer/load-balancer-permissions/README.md

 ```
 This will create LB1 (Internal) and LB2 (External), along with a user `Admin1` without any permissions yet.

+You can connect to the Portal with the email generated and password "DemoPassword!123".

 From the Terraform output, set the `Admin1` object id:

 ```bash